ntulearn/NtuLearn_SCDFXIBM/README.md

 [Detailed description](description.md)

 ## Getting Started
 Unfortunately, we are unable have a running code because we do not have data to represent real situations.
-However, we have attached a code folder which includes how the Natural Language Processing would worl using the twitter data attached as training data.
-The model given is for the classfication of the emergencies.
+However, we have attached a code folder which includes how the Natural Language Processing would work using the twitter data attached as training data.
+The model given is for the classfication of emergencies.

 ## Built with
 * [Node Red](https://cloud.ibm.com/catalog?search=node%20red#search_results)